archfizz/slotmachine/README.markdown

 SlotMachine uses the [Symfony2 HttpFoundation component](http://symfony.com/doc/current/components/http_foundation/introduction.html) to resolve the page based on query string parameters.

-The SlotMachine Page also extends [Pimple](http://pimple.sensiolabs.org), a lightweight dependency injection container, which the Slots are injected into.
+The SlotMachine class also extends [Pimple](http://pimple.sensiolabs.org), a lightweight dependency injection container, which the Slots are injected into.

 Using YAML files for configuration
 ----------------------------------